davidedg/openwrt-gl-inet-customisations/sshtunnel/readme.md

     adduser sshdocker docker

+Prepare an SSH key:

+    ssh-keygen -t ed25519 -f /tmp/sshtunnel_id_ed25519 -N ""

+Copy the public part on the docker compose file and transfer the private file to the device, to `/etc/config/sshtunnel_id_ed25519`

+\
 As the dedicated user, run a dockerised ssh server on a dedicated port:
 Adjust PUID, PGID and PUBLIC_KEY to your env.